vivaria/edisonrul.ing/docs/source/cards/b/black-salvo.md

 ### Card Rulings

-●If you Summon "Cannon Soldier", and use Cannon Soldier's effect, tributing itself, the effect is negated.
+*   If you Summon "Cannon Soldier", and use Cannon Soldier's effect, tributing itself, the effect is negated.
-● You can target a level 4 DARK Machine Normal Monster with this effect.
+*   You can target a level 4 DARK Machine Normal Monster with this effect.